Blogroll

 Some things are so obvious, we risk taking them for granted.
 Some things underpin so much of who we are, what we do, that it seems unnecessary, or redundant, to spend time reflecting on their significance.
 At the end of … Continue reading

-Posted in First Descents, Life After Cancer, adoption, cycling, running
+Posted in adoption, cycling, First Descents, Life After Cancer, running

 Tagged adoption, Caesar, challenge, cycling, evolution, First Descents, Jackson, journey back to life, Moab, oxygen, resilience, Rock 'n' Roll marathon, rock-climbing, running, Stiletto, strength, three-part harmony, training